em7/cas-sluzebka/doc/intro.md

 # Introduction to source of cas-sluzebka

 This project is combined Java/Clojure project.
-Leiningen is used as a build tool.
+[Leiningen](https://leiningen.org/) is used as a build tool.
+Build is platform specific, use platform profile from `project.clj`.

+Windows: `lein with-profile +win64 uberjar`

+Linux: `lein with-profile +linux-gtk64 uberjar`

+Mac: `lein with-profile +macoxs-cocoa64 uberjar`

+This create a self-contained executable jar file in `target/uberjar`.
+Directory `launchers` contains platform specific launch scripts.
+Rename the jar file to match the name in script and use appropriate launcher.

 ## Clojure